 This post may contain affiliate links.
 Read policies

-One of the most common mistakes that bloggers do is ignoring the optimization of Images for SEO to boost their Organic Traffic.
-If you are the one, struggling with slow images and then this post of Image SEO is definitely for you.
+One of the most common mistakes that bloggers make is ignoring the optimization of Images for SEO.
+If you are struggling with slow images then this post of Image SEO is definitely for you.

-Optimizing Images for SEO indicates a better score and it can grow your blogging business really fast.
+Optimizing Images for SEO indicates a better score and it can grow your blogging business quickly.

 Powerful Image SEO for Bloggers

-Before we begin, I want to share that web hosting servers play a major role in optimizing your website for higher SEO scores.
+Before we begin, I want to say that web hosting servers play a major role in optimizing your website for higher SEO scores.
 I always recommend using the best web hosting providers to improve your website speed.
-Having fast web servers can take 60% of the speed load and transfer the images and other blog content at a blazing fast speed for the users.
+Having fast web servers can take 60% of the speed load and transfer the images and other blog content at a blazing fast speed.

-For this purpose, I use Hostinger as it puts your data on its Litespeed Server along with custom QuicCloud CDN that improves your WordPress speed to the best.
+I use Hostinger since it puts your data on its Litespeed Server.
+It also has custom QuicCloud CDN that improves your WordPress speed.
 You can check the speed of your site at GTMetrix to find the loopholes.

 Let’s get back to Image SEO and 7 Easy Steps to Optimize Images for SEO scores.